flyingturtle13/Detailing_Status-Check_Folder_Method/README.md

-# Folder in File Status Checker
+# Detailing Model Files in Focus Zone Folders Status Checker
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At its fundamental purpose, this subroutine checks a folder if a file exists and last updated date per column and row header name.
 It requires a user to input root folder path to where files reside. </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this application, detailers are to post model files to associated level folders when ready for coordination and appending to Navisworks (NWF) federated model.
-The subroutine automates checking if the model files exists in the level folders and reports last posting date.
-This file is then consumed in Power BI as a visual report showing detailing status (Up to what level trade detailers are at and tool tip indicating last posting date).
+The subroutine automates checking if the detailing model files exist in the level folders and reports last posting date.
+The Excel file is then consumed in Power BI as a visual report showing detailing status (Up to what level trade detailers are at and tool tip indicating last posting date).

 ## Getting Started
 Environment setup required to implement subroutine